Lucio Luiz: Comics

+2009-2014: Comics writer

+Lucio debuted as a comics writer in 2009, with the webcomic As Aventuras do MorsaMan, illustrated by Flavio Soares.
+The stories were published regularly until 2010 on the website Papo de Gordo and, in 2023, were published in a printed collection that also included some unpublished stories.

-In 2012, Lucio created, in co-authorship with artist Flavio Soares, the children's comic book series Meninos & Dragões, which won the 2nd Prêmio Abril de Personagens (Abril Characters Award) and was released as a regular comic book by Editora Abril the following year.
+In 2012, again in co-authorship with Flavio, Lucio created the children's comic book series Meninos & Dragões, which won the 2nd Prêmio Abril de Personagens (Abril Characters Award) and was released as a regular comic book by Editora Abril the following year.

 However, due to the crisis that Editora Abril was going through at the time, which was resulting in several cuts in publications, especially comics, the comic book was canceled after the publication of the first issue.
 Still, the comic won the Prêmio Angelo Agostini for Best Release in 2014.

-The series Meninos e Dragões was published again in 2018, when Lucio and Flavio re-released it in the format of albums with unique stories and with the characters' look completely reformulated.
-The first volume was nominated for the Troféu HQ Mix for Best Children's Publication the following year.